icaro-onofre/icaro-onofre/README.md

 ### Hi there 👋
-As you may know my name is Icaro Onofre Silva(Icaro as in the myth Icarus!), I am an enthusiast of computers and computer programming and I am currently working as a full stack developer.
-I have a couple of projects that vary acording to which is main motivation at the moment, check out my portifolio and see the main repos of my github!
+As you may know my name is Icaro Onofre Silva(Icaro as in the myth Icarus!), I am an enthusiast of computers and full stack developer I am currently working as a full stack developer.
+I have a couple of projects that vary acording to which is the main motivation at the moment, check out my portifolio and see the main repos of my github!
-I always summarize the scope, technologies, solution and the problem that I am dealing in the project in the README of the project.
 <!--
 **icaro-onofre/icaro-onofre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.